elonen/clapshot/deploy/README.md

 - `ghcr.io/elonen/clapshot-server` — API server + organizer
 - `ghcr.io/elonen/clapshot-web` — nginx + the web client
-- `ghcr.io/elonen/htwicket` — the htwicket login gateway (its own project)
+- `ghcr.io/elonen/htwicket` — the HTWicket login gateway (its own project)

 The all-in-one **demo** image is on **Docker Hub** (demo/eval only, not used by the recipes):